 Post-operative care after orthopaedic surgery is not just about the orthosis.

-The basis of post-operative care is the maintenance of the correct weight of the dog, which depends on the selection of a diet tailored to the needs of the pet.
 There are various commercial foods available on the market that are balanced to support the animal during the recovery period.
 The carer can take advantage of such an option, or rely on a properly balanced home diet.
 This is important because limiting exercise, even in the relatively short term, promotes the development of overweight and obesity in animals.
 Every extra kilogram, puts stress on the joints, which, after all, are supposed to regenerate in the shortest possible time.
 It is advisable to place the bowls themselves on a raised level, which will make it easier for your pet to take food and water in a comfortable position.

 It is equally important to meet the dog’s behavioural needs for play, which does not require excessive strain on the affected limb.
 An animal with an orthosis should not be neglected in this regard by its carers.
 At the beginning of rehabilitation, it is advisable to rely on simple commands, play activities involving intellectual effort, as well as passive and stretching exercises, which will be presented to you beforehand by the zoophysiotherapist.
 The whole process, depending on the individual needs of the patient, can be enriched with massages, tissue warming and rehabilitation with specialised equipment such as a water treadmill.